-An old man shuffles-shuffles-shuffles…pauses, and then twists his body in an impossible musculoskeletal sequence; his spine is curved, lordotic, crooked as a scythe; he sees nothing but his own feet.
+An old man shuffles-shuffles-shuffles…pauses, and then twists his body in an impossible musculoskeletal sequence.
+His spine is curved, lordotic, crooked as a scythe; he sees nothing but his own feet.
 I want to die young.
 I don’t want to become a shuffler.
-Should I live 100 years, let it be 100 in my prime.
+Should I live to be one-hundred let it be one-hundred in my prime.

 I wear my urban armor.
 I’m a trendy, grime-colored knight, more said with what’s left unsaid in the silent gaping moments that antagonize the constant thrill of metropolitan delight.

 I’m often asked where I’m from.
 People the world round have an obsession with categorization; e.g.’what-school-what-job-what-country-etc.-etc.-etc.’ and I tell them I’m from somewhere different every time.